 3Honor widows who are widows indeed; 4but if any widow has children or grandchildren, they must first learn to practice piety in regard to their own family and to make some return to their parents; for this is acceptable in the sight of God.

 - I Timothy 5:3-4

-"Honor" in the sense of respecting as genuine for the purpose of assisting those widows who are true widows: women who through the loss of their husbands have been left alone, in need, vulnerable.
+"Honor" in the sense of respecting as genuine for the purpose of assisting those widows who are true widows: women who through the loss of their husbands have been left alone, in need and thus, vulnerable.
 The general rule is that her family (children and grandchildren) should care for her.
-Doing this is a form of spiritual exercise that is pleasing to God and a show of love and gratitude to parents.
+Doing this is a form of spiritual exercise that is pleasing to God and a show of love and gratitude towards parents.

 5Now she who is a widow indeed and who has been left alone, has fixed her hope on God and continues in entreaties and prayers night and day.
 6But she who gives herself to wanton pleasure is dead even while she lives.